 Shared Maternity Care

-Shared maternity care means that a woman's pregnancy care is shared between the Royal Women’s Hospital and a doctor or local midwife who is affiliated with the hospital.
+Shared maternity care means that a woman's pregnancy care is shared between the Royal Women’s Hospital and a community doctor or midwife who is affiliated with the hospital

 Shared maternity care is a popular option of care for healthy women with a normal pregnancy.
 There are over 750 shared maternity care GPs, obstetricians and midwives affiliated with the Royal Women's Hospital to provide shared maternity care.
 Shared maternity care affiliates and hospital-based doctors and midwives act as a team in the provision of a woman's antenatal care.
 Responsibility is shared for the woman's care including communication and management of results and abnormal findings.